Rohini-Koli9/customer-segmentation-kmeans-clustering/README.md

-# customer-segmentation-kmeans-clustering
-A machine learning project that performs customer segmentation using K-Means Clustering.
-The project demonstrates how to segment customers based on their behavior and characteristics to improve business decision-making.

 # Customer Segmentation KMeans Clustering

 This project demonstrates customer segmentation using the K-Means clustering algorithm.
 Customer segmentation is a powerful tool that helps businesses identify distinct customer groups based on their behavior and characteristics, enabling personalized marketing strategies and improved decision-making.